0xD0GF00D/DocumentSASS/README.md

 **What if the instruction latencies could be found inside these as well?**<br>

 The answer is **of course they can.** Otherwise the compiler would do a poor job scheduling instructions.
-Furthermore, for SASS it turns out that fixed-latency instructions have the number of stall cycles hard-coded into them [[src](https://arxiv.org/pdf/1903.07486.pdf)].
+Furthermore, for SASS, it appears that fixed-latency instructions have the number of stall cycles hard-coded into them [[src](https://arxiv.org/pdf/1903.07486.pdf)].
 It is just a question of finding where this data is hidden.

 It turns out that an extensive description of SASS instructions as well as latencies was contained in two specific strings in `nvdisasm`.
 Instead of having to write micro-benchmarks to find latencies, or use reverse engineering to make an assembler, one could in theory just consult these files.
 [Instruction scheduling](https://en.wikipedia.org/wiki/Instruction_scheduling) info is given in the latencies file, with the minimum time for fixed-latency ops. essentially being the latency.
 See [NOTES](NOTES.md).